Luj8n/code-quality-analyzer/README.md

 ## To improve

-Currently the application uses many `if` statements to check if a token is a Java function name.
+- Currently the application uses many `if` statements to check if a token is a Java function name.
 However, there might be some edge cases where it fails to detect a function or thinks that a non-function (like a constructor or a record) is a function.
 The solution would be to construct an AST (abstract syntax tree).

+- Tests should be written to ensure that function detection is correct, since it has many edge cases.